NBA Finals Trivia

 - The first NBA Finals was held in 1947

 - The trophy awarded to the winners of the NBA Finals was originally referred to as the NBA Finals trophy, but was renamed in 1964 after Walter A. Brown.
 In 1984 it was again renamed, and is currently called the Larry O’Brien Championship Trophy.

 - The winning trophy is a statue of a basketball on a plinth, and made out of silver and vermeil.
 It is designed to look like a basketball about to enter a net.

 - The current trophy design was first awarded in 1977.
 The winners get to keep this trophy and a new one is made every year, unlike the original championship trophy which was handed back each year and re-awarded to the next winning team.

 - The Boston Celtics

-have won the most titles, 17 out of a total of 21 finals series that they have played in. (see all winners)
+have the best success rate, winning 17 out of a total of 22 finals series that they have played in. (see all winners)

-- The Eastern Conference leads the Western Conference in series won (38–32).
-The defunct Central Division won one championship - in 1950. (updated 2018)
+- The Eastern Conference leads the Western Conference in series won.
+The defunct Central Division won one championship - in 1950.